Physician Shortage Continues to Impact Length of Time to Fill Positions

 - Most recruiters have some workplace flexibility that allows them to work from home or work flexible hours.
 But despite that and the increase in pay, turnover is highest for recruiters who are pushed to carry more than the median search load.

 “The physician and provider shortages continue to impact the speed at which health organizations can replace or grow their physician workforce,” said Lynne Peterson, AAPPR Board President.
-“I’m glad to see that systems are adding staff to their in-house teams to meet the ever demand.”
+“I’m glad to see that systems are adding staff to their in-house teams to meet the ever increasing demand.”

 The Association for Advancing Physician and Provider Recruitment (AAPPR) is a professional organization comprised of nearly 2,000 members focused solely on advancing in-house physician and provider recruitment professionals.
 AAPPR is the leading authority on physician/provider recruitment and retention.